 Pest-borne illnesses are sometimes more aggravating than lethal, but that is not always the case.
 If an infected tick bites your cat, they could be exposed several deadly illnesses, such Cytauxzoonosis, a lethal parasite infection; Tularemia, a fever that could lead to severe infection and sometimes death; and various other pathogens.

 Granted, these diseases are rare and require the right circumstances to cause illness, but it's still wise to use tick and flea prevention when it's so easy to do so.
 Even if you have an indoor cat, you can still bring things like ticks, mites, or fleas into your home.

 A monthly prevention medication is a simple but highly effective manner of preventing these pest-borne illnesses.
 Some pet parents opt for more natural pest control methods.
 You should talk to your veterinarian before making decisions about how to protect your cat from fleas and ticks.

 The best form of keeping your cat safe is through prevention.

-What do you do to insure that your cat is living all of their nine lives safely?
+What do you do to ensure that your cat is living all of their nine lives safely?
 Are there other preventable accidents that cat lovers should watch out for?
 Let us know in the comments below!